sdmg15/Java-design-patterns/README.md

   * It provides abstraction between implementation and client classes through inheritance.

   As examples of its  implementation in JDK we have :

-  * java.util.Calendar, ResourceBundle() and NumberFormat getInstance();
+  * *java.util.Calendar*, *ResourceBundle()* and *NumberFormat getInstance()*;
-  * valueOf() method in wrapper classes like Boolean , Integer etc.
+  * *valueOf()* method in wrapper classes like Boolean , Integer etc.

 ### Abstract Factory

 This is one of the Creational Pattern and almost similar to Factory Pattern except the fact that it's most like Factory of factories.
- If you're familiar with __factory design pattern in java__, you'll notice that we have a single Factory class that returns the different sub-classes based on the input provided and the factory class uses if-else or switch statement to achieve this.
+If you're familiar with __factory design pattern in java__ , you'll notice that we have a single Factory class that returns the different sub-classes based on the input provided and the factory class uses if-else or switch statement to achieve this.
 Like our factory pattern post, we will use the same super class and sub-classes.
   Codes are available in `com.abstractFactory`.
 Here's the implementation of the test class:

 ```java